YoonJoon/AShortCourse4Python-Django/Django/Mds/adminSite.md

 ---

-all we've done is declare our tabular inline class, which just adds all fields from the inlined model.
+All we've done is declare our tabular inline class, which just adds all fields from the inlined model.
 We can specify all sorts of additional information for the layout, including the fields to display, their order, whether they are read only or not, etc.

 ---